Beakuency: Meet Bird People in the Hudson Valley!

 Marian Sole: Yes.
 I'm Marian Sole.
 I live in Ancram in southeastern part of Columbia County.

-MF: You are one of the field trip coordinators for the Alan Devoe Bird Club, and you also coordinate community science projects such as eagle count, which just happened.
-What do you enjoy about this role of coordinator and what are the challenges?
+MF: You are one of the field trip coordinators for the Alan Devoe Bird Club, and you also coordinate community science projects.
+What do you enjoy about this role of coordinator, and what are the challenges?

-MS: Coordination is not as interesting to me as the fact that these are all kind of citizen science projects that you're doing, or that you're actually contributing data and collecting it for, whether it's for Cornell's eBird, or all the different projects that happen throughout the year.
-There are probably about, oh, I don't know, there must be six to eight different citizen science projects that happen through the year.
-You have the eagle count, you have the DEC doing raptor surveys over winter.
-You have the waterfowl count.
-You have the breeding bird survey in June, that's done, I think, by DEC, where you travel about 25 miles, stopping every half mile for resident birds.
-You've got the Thatcher Hawk watch in September, and then you have the Christmas counts in December.
+MS: Coordination is not as interesting to me as the fact that these are citizen science projects that you’re actually contributing data and collecting it for, whether it’s for Cornell’s eBird or all the different projects that happen throughout the year.
+There are probably about six to eight different citizen science projects that happen throughout the year.
+You have the Eagle Count, you have the DEC’s raptor surveys over winter.
+You have the Waterfowl Count.
+You have the breeding bird survey in June that’s done, I think, by DEC, where you travel about 25 miles, stopping every half mile for resident birds.
+You’ve got the Thacher Hawk Watch in September, and then you have the Christmas Bird Count in December.
+Also, there’s Project Feeder Watch, a backyard project thing that Cornell does.
+So, there’s a lot of opportunities where you can do citizen science.
+But actually getting to have enough people that are interested in doing all these different projects, I think, is where the coordination of the field trips arises.

-You really want to have as many people as possible helping you on these, because if I go out by myself and go down the river and look for eagles, I may find probably maybe 60% of the Eagles there.
-But if I've got multiple eyes looking, we're going to have a lot more people, we'll find a lot more eagles, we'll find a lot more or we hear more birds.
-If we're going on a bird walk, there's a sort of a limit to how many people you want in the bird walk.
-But you do want probably about 10 to 12 people, because that's enough pairs of eyes that you're going to find things that you wouldn't otherwise find.
-So I enjoy doing that.
+You really want to have as many people as possible helping you on these, because if I go out by myself and go down the river and look for eagles, I may find probably maybe 60% of the eagles there.
+But if I’ve got multiple eyes looking, we’re going to have a lot more people, we’ll find a lot more eagles, we’ll find a lot more, or we hear more birds.
+If we’re going on a bird walk, there’s a sort of a limit to how many people you want on the bird walk.
+But you do want probably about 10 to 12 people, because that’s enough pairs of eyes that you’re going to find things that you wouldn’t otherwise find.
+So, I enjoy doing that.

-MF: So when you coordinate these things, it really means that you try to get people to participate.
+MF: So when you coordinate these projects, it really means that you try to get people to participate.
 And do you decide on dates?

 MS: You want to figure out what you might be seeing.
-So right now, for example, coming up in March, maybe we'll start to see some more of the ducks coming through.
-Right now there are a few ducks because the ponds are frozen and the river's now frozen, so there's nowhere for the ducks to go.
-So as the water thaws, we'll start seeing ducks migrating north, coming through.
-And then we'll start to see shorebirds coming through in March, April, and then we'll start to see warblers coming through in April and May into June, and then we'll get the ones who are actually breeding that we get to see.
+So, right now, for example, coming up in March, maybe we’ll start to see some more of the ducks coming through.
+Right now, there are few ducks because the ponds are frozen, and the river’s now frozen, so there’s nowhere for the ducks to go.
+So, as the water thaws, we’ll start seeing ducks migrating north, coming through.
+And then, we’ll start to see shorebirds coming through in March, April, and then warblers coming through in April and May, into June, and then we’ll get the ones who are actually breeding, (locally) that we get to see.

 So every month there's something different, a different type of species that you're really looking for.
-So when we're trying to do the walks, we want to do walks where we can get to see a number of birds, a number of species, but we also want to have birds that are going to be attractive to non birders.
+We want to do walks where we can get to see a number of birds, a number of species, but we also want to have birds that are going to be attractive to non-birders.
 Eagles are attractive to anybody.
-Whether you're a birder or a non birder, it's exciting to see an eagle.
-So we can usually get people come who wouldn't normally come to that.
-Generally speaking, it's very hard, I think, if you're not a birder to necessarily go on a warbler walk.
-They're so much smaller, they move so fast.
-They're very hard to get people on them.
+Whether you’re a birder or a non-birder, it’s exciting to see an eagle.
+So we can usually get people who wouldn’t normally come to the Eagle Count.
+Generally speaking, it’s very hard, I think, if you’re not a birder, to go on a warbler walk.
+They’re so much smaller, they move so fast.
+They’re very hard to get people on them.

 Eastern Kingbird at Clermont Historic Site, June 1st 2024.

-What we found is if we do walks at same places with same organizations year after year, you tend to get some of the same people coming out and they get better at finding things.
-So we've done a lot of walks at Clermont Historic Park.
+What we found is that, if we do walks at the same places with the same organizations year after year, you tend to get some of the same people coming out, and they get better at finding things.
+We’ve done a lot of walks at Clermont Historic Park.
 We tend to have some of the same birders come out each year.
-They don't come to other walks, but they come to that one because they're friends of Clermont and they like doing it there.
-And over time, they've really got better.
-They've learned how to hold binoculars, they've learned how to find the bird through the binoculars, which not everybody can do starting out.
-They don't know how to set their binoculars up.
+They don’t come to other walks, but they come to that one because they’re Friends of Clermont, and they like doing it there.
+And, over time, they’ve really gotten better.
+They’ve learned how to hold binoculars, they’ve learned how to find the bird through the binoculars, which not everybody can do starting out.
+People often don’t know how to set their binoculars up.

-And I think that sort of things we can do is to help make it easier for people who are maybe beginning to think about looking at birds.
-Maybe they've got bird feeders and they're trying to see them, but they really don't know what they're looking for or what they're looking at or how to find the birds.
+And I think we can help make it easier for people who are beginning to think about looking at birds.
+Maybe they’ve got bird feeders, and they’re trying to see them, but they really don’t know what they’re looking for, or what they’re looking at, or how to find the birds.

-When I was first starting to bird in Connecticut, I would bird with somebody who'd lead bird walks and he would never tell us about birdsong.
-And so I thought he was just a magician that he could find these warblers and know before, almost before he put his eyes on them, what they were.
-But it's because he knew the birdsong.
-And it wasn't till I came here up to the upstate New York and people like Larry Federman really taught me about how to find birds that you realize there's so many different things you need to know to really have a fun time out there.
-So I think a lot of these trips are really ways of educating people about birds, but also how to make it more enjoyable.
-So they might remember the bird, something they saw the bird doing, or they might remember something that will help them recognize that bird again when they see it.
+When I was first starting to bird in Connecticut, I would bird with somebody who’d lead bird walks, and he would never tell us about birdsong.
+And so I thought he was just a magician, that he could find these warblers and know, before he almost put his eyes on them, what they were.
+But it’s because he knew the birdsong.
+And it wasn’t till I came here, upstate New York, and people like Larry Federman really taught me about how to find birds, that you realize there’s so many different things you need to know to really have a fun time out there.
+So, I think a lot of these trips are really ways of educating people about birds, but also how to make it more enjoyable.
+They might remember the bird, something they saw the bird doing, or they might remember something that will help them recognize that bird again when they see it.

-MF: While improving their own skills of finding things and listening.
+MF: While improving their own skills of finding birds and listening.

-Do they tell you where to go?
-Well, Christmas bird count, they (National Audubon Society) give you the range…
+Do the organizers of the projects tell you where to go?
+Well, Christmas Bird Count, the National Audubon Society assigns us the range…

-MS: With Christmas bird count, you just have a sector that you have to do.
-But our regular walks [for the public], and we're trying to set them up — I set them up with Chris Franks (ADBC's other field trip coordinator) the weekend walks — or when I set up with the Tuesday walks [for ADBC members], I'm trying to make sure that we cover the whole county.
+MS: With Christmas Bird Count, you just have a sector that you have to do.
+But when we set up our regular walks for the public — I set them up with Chris Franks (ADBC’s other field trip coordinator) — or when I set up the Tuesday walks for ADBC members, I’m trying to make sure that we cover the whole county.

-I'm trying to think about what birds might we see in that month and therefore what would be a good place to go.
-So, for example, when we partner with the New York Ornithology Association Young Birders [Club], which is a great group, these are incredibly exciting kids who are unbelievable in their knowledge of birds.
-And they're usually ranging from about age 10 to about 16.
-When they're going to come join us, we have to think about, okay, if they come in May, they're really going to want to see warblers.
+’m trying to think about what birds might we see in that month, and therefore what would be a good place to go.
+So, for example, when we partner with the New York Ornithology Association Young Birders Club, which is a great group of incredibly excited kids, who are unbelievable in their knowledge of birds.
+They’re usually ranging from about age 10 to about 16.
+When they’re going to come join us, we have to think about, okay, if they come in May, they’d really want to see warblers.
 Where in our county do we have good warblers?
-And we know that we find, you know, we've got records that show warblers are really good at Overmountain, at Drowned Lands, up at Hand Hollow.
+And we know that we’ve got records that show warblers are really good at Overmountain, at Drowned Lands Swamp, or up at Hand Hollow.
 There are a number of different places we could take them.
-I wouldn't go walking there necessarily in January, but because I'm looking at warblers in May, and that's where I'm going to find them.
-That's how we'll arrange where we go.
+I wouldn’t go walking there necessarily in January, but because I’m looking at warblers in May, and that’s where I’m going to find them.
+That’s how we’ll arrange where we go.

-MF: So, for example, Eagle Count, that's organized by the Army Corps of Engineers…
+MF: How about the Eagle Count, that’s organized by the Army Corps of Engineers…

 Bald eagles riding on floating ice on the Hudson River seen during the Christmas Bird Count on Dec 28, 2024.

-MF: So these stops that we make at Eagle Count, it's not so much that they, Army Corps of Engineers, tell you specific spots, but they say, from here to here by the Hudson river.
+MF: So, the stops that we make during our Eagle Count, it’s not so much that they, Army Corps of Engineers, tell you specific spots, but they say, from here to here by the Hudson River is the area of survey.
 And local birders decide which spots would be best to do that.

-MF: So in Columbia county, people like you and Nancy Kern and Chris Franks would be the ones who decide on specific spots.
+MF: So, in Columbia County, people like you and Nancy Kern (one of the Alan Devoe Bird Club’s longest‑tenured members) and Chris Franks would be the ones who decide on specific spots.

 MF: I see.
-So it's like a knowledge that's passed down over generations.
+It’s like a knowledge that’s passed down over generations.

 MS: Well, yeah.
-And back then, the number of bird, the number of eagles would have been very, very small.
-I think if you go back to like 1963, I think they were down to about 400 and change.
-Eagles nationwide in the lower 48.
-And now we're like 70,000 pairs.
-I mean, it's just dramatic increase.
-It's one of the really good stories.
-Yeah, one of the only good stories. [laughs]
+And back then, the number of birds, the number of eagles, would have been very, very small.
+I think if you go back to, like, 1963, they were down to about 400.
+And now, there are like 70,000 pairs.
+I mean, it’s just a dramatic increase.
+It’s one of the really good stories.
+One of the only good stories. [laughs]

-MF: It seems like whenever people talk about “good stories,” it's always the one that comes up.
+MF: It seems like, whenever people talk about “good stories,” Bald Eagle recovery is always the one that comes up.

 Immature bald eagle in Dover Plains, Nov 19, 2024.

-MF: So when you decide on where for us to go, unofficial or members-only walk, how do you decide?
+MF: When you decide on where for us to go, unofficial or members-only walk, how do you decide?

-MS: We have members of the bird club who live all over the county.
-So I try to make sure that we have some bird walks in the north of the county, some in the south of the county, some in the middle.
-So we're not always going some, you know, somebody doesn't have to travel an hour to get to every walk.
-So I try to vary it.
-And we have enough great sites and we are very lucky in this county.
+MS: Our members live all over the county.
+So, I try to make sure that we have some bird walks in the north of the county, some in the south of the county, some in the middle.
+So we’re not always going somewhere, you know, somebody doesn’t have to travel an hour to get to every walk.
+I try to vary it.
+And we have enough great sites, and we are very lucky in this county.
 I think the Columbia Land Conservancy must have eight to ten different sites that you can go on and walk.
-And that's phenomenal.
-We have probably about 30 miles of trail on the Harlem Valley rail trail.
-And then you've got the electric trail going from Hudson all the way up to Albany.
-So we have miles and miles of trails that we can do.
+And that’s phenomenal.
+We have probably about 30 miles of trail on the Harlem Valley Rail Trail.
+And you’ve got the Electric Trail going from Hudson all the way up to Albany.
+We have miles and miles of trails that we can do.

-And then in the winter, you figure, well, it's going to snow.
-We can't walk a trail depending on how deep the snow is.
+And then, in the winter, you figure, well, it’s going to snow.
+We can’t walk a trail, depending on how deep the snow is.
 So then we have to think about, are there roads, are there places we can park?
-So all those kind of considerations come into play when you're setting a walk up.
+All those kinds of considerations come into play when you’re setting a walk up.

 MF: Do you also reference the previous years?

-MS: I keep records of about the last five years worth of walks that we've done, how many birds [and] species we've managed to find on each of those walks, which ones have been absolutely no good.
-And if they were no good, was it because it was snow or you know, was there some weather related reason?
-So I kind of keep records to think where we can go.
-One of the best walks we did last year was on Jim Tuttle's property in Kinderhook, which we'd only done like once before.
-But his father had been one of the early members of the bird club back in the 50s and they'd always done a walk on his property on, I think, the January 1st.
+MS: I keep records of about the last five years worth of walks that we’ve done, how many birds and species we’ve managed to find on each of those walks, which ones have been absolutely no good.
+And if they were no good, was it because it was snowing or, was there some weather related reason?
+I keep records to think where we can go.
+One of the best walks we did last year was on Jim Tuttle’s property in Kinderhook, which we’d only done once before.
+But his father had been one of the early members of the bird club back in the 50s, and they’d always done a walk on his property on, I think, the January 1st.

 MF: Oh, that's a nice way of starting a year.

-MS: Marion Ulmer had shared a historic note that showed this, and I talked to Jim about it and he said, oh, I'd love you to come over and check out the property.
-So we did and we went in late April which was just as the warblers were starting.
-And I think we had something like 51 species that we found on that walk which was like the second or third highest number of species that we got on any walk last year.
-So whether Jim likes it or not, I'll be asking him again this year. [laughs]
+MS: Marion Ulmer (one of the Alan Devoe Bird Club’s longest‑tenured members) had shared a historic note that showed this, and I talked to Jim about it and he said, oh, I’d love you to come over and check out the property.
+So we did, and we went in late April, which was just as the warblers were starting.
+And I think we had something like 51 species that we found on that walk, which was like the second or third highest number of species that we got on any walk last year.
+So whether Jim likes it or not, I’ll be asking him again this year. [laughs]

 MF: I’ll make sure I’ll be there this time.
 I was not there for whatever reason last year.

-MS: When the warblers are starting to come through, it's a great time to get a number of species.
-Then you can hope to try and get 40 or 50 species on the war at this time of year you're lucky if you can get 20 because there's so many fewer species around So many migrated south.
+MS: When the warblers are starting to come through, it’s a great time to get a number of species.
+You’re lucky if you can get 20 species at this time of year (January), because there are fewer species around.
+So many migrated south

-MF: I guess you could reference previous years but it sounds to me like people are saying the numbers are rapidly decreasing — the species sighted?
+MF: I’ve heard people saying the numbers are rapidly decreasing — is it about the species sighted?

-MS: It's not necessarily the number of species are decreasing, but the number of individuals that you see.
-I can remember even — I've only been in upstate New York since 2011 or 2012 — and I remember going on a walk at Olana in migration season and we probably had — oh, it was just like warbler heaven.
-I mean there were just so many warblers there and so many of each species there.
-Now when you take that same walk, we probably see five to ten fewer species but the number of birds that we see are even less.
-So you know, we might only see one Nashville warbler, but we might have seen five in previous walks.
-Or we might only see one or two Black-throated green warbler, but we might have seen a whole ton of them before.
-So the actual number of individuals I think has generally gone down dramatically.
+MS: It's not necessarily the number of species that are decreasing, but the number of individuals that you see.
+I’ve only been in upstate New York since 2011 or 2012, and even I remember going on a walk at Olana in migration season, and we had — oh, it was just like warbler heaven.
+I mean, there were just so many warblers there, and so many of each species there.
+Now, when you take that same walk, we probably see five to ten fewer species, but the number of birds that we see are even less.
+We might only see one Nashville Warbler, but we might have seen five on previous walks.
+Or, we might only see one or two Black-throated Green Warbler, but we might have seen a whole ton of them before.
+So the actual number of individuals, I think, has generally gone down dramatically.

 MF: I often feel bummed out that I came in this too late — Never too late, but…

-MS: There's still birds, there's still birds. [laughs] It's still worth going out.
-And some species we're now getting that we wouldn't have got back then.
-When you started out, if you were walking here in, I don't know, 1980s, you would not have seen red-bellied woodpecker.
-And that's probably the most common one we have.
-But that's because of climate change and it started to extend its region, its range and now you see it further north, but you wouldn't have seen it back then.
-So there's some pluses and minuses to it.
+MS: Thhere are still birds! [laughs] It’s still worth going out.
+And some species we’re now getting that we wouldn’t have got back then.
+When you started out, if you were walking here in the 1980s, you would not have seen Red-bellied Woodpecker.
+And that’s probably the most common one we have.
+But that’s because of climate change, and it started to extend its region, its range, and now you see it further north.
+But you wouldn’t have seen it back then.
+So, there’s some pluses and minuses to it.

 Alan Devoe Bird Club members looking for birds at Overmountain.

-MF: One of the things I also wanted to ask you in this interview was about yourself.
-We birders in Columbia county are very fortunate to have your exceptional community building skills such as organizing, networking, supporting and maintaining connections.
-You're really good at keeping in touch with people.
-You're also very well connected with birders outside Columbia county — the surrounding counties, like people in Dutchess and Ulster and all that.
-Do you think this skill just came from your natural personality?
-Have you been always this person or a particular career or experience help you cultivate it?
+MF: We, birders in Columbia County, are very fortunate to have your exceptional community building skills, such as organizing, networking, supporting, and maintaining connections.
+You’re really good at keeping in touch with people.
+You’re also very well connected with birders outside Columbia County — the surrounding counties, like people in Dutchess and Ulster.
+Do you think this skill just came from your natural personality, or a particular career or experience helped you cultivate it?

-MS: I think probably just the nature of the job I had for 40, 50 years.
-I worked for one of the largest multinational insurance companies in the world and I was a manager of sales of people, who were all of wholesalers of people, who were all over the country.
-So I traveled a lot, I had to meet new people all the time.
-I had to constantly introduce myself and give talks and manage, a couple of hundred people worked underneath me.
-So I've been used to trying to work with a lot of different people in a lot of different situations.
-So I guess I'm used to doing that and I don't have a problem doing that.
+MS: I think it’s probably just the nature of the job I had for 40 or 50 years.
+I worked for one of the largest multinational insurance companies in the world, and I was a manager of sales people who were all wholesalers, all over the country.
+I traveled a lot, I had to meet new people all the time.
+I had to constantly introduce myself and give talks, and manage a couple of hundred people working underneath me.
+So, I’ve been used to trying to work with a lot of different people in a lot of different situations.
+I guess I’m used to doing that, and I don’t have a problem doing that.

 And probably, I've managed for so long, I tend to be a bit bossy and therefore organized.
-And so, you know, if somebody's not sure they will, I'll just step in and do it because it needs to get organized.
-And I'm a decision maker.
-I can't stand indecisions.
-So if there's a pause I tend to probably jump in.
-I don't think it hurts when it's just coming to organize something, which to me seems like it should be really easy to organize where we go next week or where we go the week after that.
-It shouldn't be that difficult.
-But apparently it is for some people to make a decision on that.
+And so, you know, if somebody’s not sure they will, I’ll just step in and do it because it needs to get organized.
+And I’m a decision maker.
+I can’t stand indecision.
+If there’s a pause, I tend to probably jump in.
+I don’t think it hurts when it’s just coming to organize something, which, to me, seems like it should be really easy: to organize where we go next week, or where we go the week after that.
+It shouldn’t be that difficult.
+But apparently, it is for some people to make a decision on that.
 So, yeah, I jump in and do it.

 MF: I find it funny because both you and Chris Franks are…

 MF: Yeah.
-Even within our own group, which is not that huge, I feel like I've met people who I wouldn't have met if I weren't participating in it.
-Because I've been surrounded by artists and all that bunch.
+Even within our own small group, I’ve met people who I wouldn’t have if I didn’t participate in it.
+Because I’d been surrounded by artists my whole life.

 MS: Not many insurance people, right? [laughs]

-MF: I don't know a single insurance person, I don't think, from my past years. [laughs]
+MF: I didn’t know a single insurance person, I don’t think, in my past years. [laughs]

 Eurasian Kestrel seen in Marian’s homeland, the United Kingdom.
 Oct 3, 2024.